Optimized Correlation Measures in Holography: Preliminaries

-\section{Linearity and geometric purifications}
+\subsection{Linearity and geometric purifications}

-The argument we make relies on 3 special properties of holographic states.
-The first result we will use is that entropies in holography are linear at leading order \cite{Almheiri:2016blp}.
-Given a superposition of holographic states $\rho_{AB} = \sum_i^Mp_i\rho^i_{AB}$ with exponentially-suppressed overlap (as is the case for states with macroscopically-distinct dual geometries), the entropy of the $A$ subregion is approximately
+To make our argument, we will need to employ two crucial properties of holographic states.
+The first property we will use is that entropies in holography are linear at leading order in the $1/N$ expansion \cite{Almheiri:2016blp}.
+More precisely, given a superposition of holographic states $\rho_{AB} = \sum_i^Mp_i\rho^i_{AB}$ with exponentially-suppressed overlap (as is the case for states with macroscopically-distinct dual geometries), the entropy of the $A$ subregion is approximately